What I'd like to know is...

 Q: I think I'm interested in a calibration.
 How does this whole process work?

 A: The first step would be to fill out the short contact form.
-Your should receive a prompt response from scheduler Darrell B, and he will work with you to schedule an appointment.
+You should receive a response from [email protected], which will give information about scheduling a time.
+In weeks with especially heavy workloads, the initial response may take a few days.
+You can also send a text to Chad B at 937-267-6073, but please only do that after you’ve filled out the contact form.
 It is essential to fill out the contact form to get the scheduling process started.
 A reminder will be sent out a day before the appointment, and then Chad B will arrive at your house to calibrate your TV.

 Q: What areas do you cover?